gerpy/kpa-install/README.md

 > **NOTHING TESTED YET : STILL WAITING FOR MY KPA**

+# Installation preparation for a Konkr Pocket Advance

 > The recommendations and technical choices presented here are my own, and I may have made mistakes or oversights.
 Because English is not my native language, I used Gemini to translate, structure, and format my personal notes into this.

 The KPA has an unusual 3:2 aspect ratio screen which a 640p resolution (960x640), which offers nice possibilities beyond plain integer scaled GBA.